-- (1) Consists of 2,509,131 shares of common stock and 580,988 shares of common stock issuable upon conversion of shares of convertible preferred stock held by Israel Biotech Fund I, L.P. ("IBF I").
-Israel Biotech Fund GP Partners, L.P. ("IBF") is the sole general partner of IBF I. I.B.F.
+(1) Consists of shares of common stock and shares of common stock issuable upon conversion of shares of convertible preferred stock held by Israel Biotech Fund I, L.P. ("IBF I").
+Israel Biotech Fund GP Partners, L.P. ("IBF") is the sole general partner of IBF I, I.B.F.
 Management, Ltd. ("IBF Management") is the sole general partner of IBF.
 IBF and IBF Management may be deemed to have sole voting and dispositive power with respect to the common stock and preferred stock held by IBF I. Dr. Robert Spiegel, a member of our board of directors and an advisor to IBF, Mr. Murray Goldberg, a member of our board of directors and an advisor to IBF, and Dr. David Sidransky, the chairman of our board of directors managing partner of IBF and director of IBF Management, disclaim beneficial ownership over such shares, except to the extent of their pecuniary interest therein (as limited partners of IBF I and IBF).
-The address of IBF I, IBF and IBF Management is Ruhrberg Science Center, Bell Entrance, 4th Floor, 3 Pekeris Street, Rabin Science Park, Rehovot 7670212, Israel. - (2) Consists of 1,313,318 shares of common stock and 878,155 shares of common stock issuable upon conversion of shares of convertible preferred stock held by aMoon 2 Fund Limited Partnership ("aMoon"). aMoon 2 Fund G.P.
+The address of IBF I, IBF and IBF Management is Ruhrberg Science Center, Bell Entrance, 4th Floor, 3 Pekeris Street, Rabin Science Park, Rehovot 7670212, Israel.

+- (2) Consists of shares of common stock and shares of common stock issuable upon conversion of shares of convertible preferred stock held by aMoon 2 Fund Limited Partnership ("aMoon"). aMoon 2 Fund G.P.
 Limited Partnership ("aMoon G.P.") is the sole general partner of aMoon. aMoon General Partner Ltd. ("aMoon Ltd.") is the sole general partner of aMoon G.P.
 Mr. Yair C. Schindel is the sole shareholder of aMoon Ltd. Thus, aMoon G.P., aMoon Ltd. and Mr. Yair C. Schindel may be deemed to have sole voting and dispositive power with respect to the common stock and preferred stock held by aMoon.
 Todd Sone, a member of our board of directors and a partner in aMoon, disclaims beneficial ownership over such shares, except to the extent of his pecuniary interest therein.
-The address of aMoon is 34 Yerushalaim Rd, Beit Gamla, 6th Floor, Ra'anana, 4350110, Israel. - (3) Consists of 1,094,385 shares of common stock and 519,449 shares of common stock issuable upon conversion of shares of convertible preferred stock held by Harel Insurance Company Ltd. ("Harel"), a subsidiary of Harel Insurance Investments & Financial Services Ltd. Dr. Guy Harmelin, who resigned from our board of directors immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, and Vice President of Alternative Investments at Harel Insurance Investments & Financial Services Ltd., disclaims beneficial ownership over such shares, except to the extent of his pecuniary interest therein.
+The address of aMoon is 34 Yerushalaim Rd, Beit Gamla, 6th Floor, Ra'anana, 4350110, Israel. - (3) Consists of shares of common stock and shares of common stock issuable upon conversion of shares of convertible preferred stock held by Harel Insurance Company Ltd. ("Harel"), a subsidiary of Harel Insurance Investments & Financial Services Ltd. Dr. Guy Harmelin, a member of our board of directors and Vice President of Alternative Investments at Harel Insurance Investments & Financial Services Ltd., disclaims beneficial ownership over such shares, except to the extent of his pecuniary interest therein.
 Harel Insurance Investments & Financial Services Ltd. is a widely held public company listed on the Tel Aviv Stock Exchange.
 The address of Harel is 3 Abba Hillel Rd.
-Ramat Gan, Israel. - (4) Consists of 562,964 shares of common stock issuable upon conversion of shares of convertible preferred stock held by Bristol-Myers Squibb Company ("BMS").
+Ramat Gan, Israel. - (4) Consists of shares of common stock issuable upon conversion of shares of convertible preferred stock held by Bristol-Myers Squibb Company ("BMS").
 The address of BMS is P.O.
-Box 4000, Route 206 & Province Line Road, Princeton, New Jersey 08543 USA. - (5) Consists of 632,111 shares of common stock issuable upon conversion of shares of convertible preferred stock held by Novartis Institutes for BioMedical Research, Inc. ("NIBR").
-The address of NIBR is 250 Massachusetts Avenue Cambridge, Massachusetts 02139 USA. - (6) Includes 44,166 shares of common stock underlying options which are exercisable within 60 days of March 31, 2020. - (7) Includes 18,216 shares of common stock underlying options which are exercisable within 60 days of March 31, 2020. - (8) Includes 18,281 shares of common stock underlying options which are exercisable within 60 days of March 31, 2020. - (9) Includes 18,281 shares of common stock underlying options which are exercisable within 60 days of March 31, 2020. - (10) Includes 98,944 shares of common stock underlying options which are exercisable within 60 days of March 31, 2020.
+Box 4000, Route 206 & Province Line Road, Princeton, New Jersey 08543 USA. - (5) Consists of shares of common stock issuable upon conversion of shares of convertible preferred stock held by Novartis Institutes for BioMedical Research, Inc. ("NIBR").
+The address of NIBR is 250 Massachusetts Avenue Cambridge, Massachusetts 02139 USA. - (6) Includes shares which are exercisable within 60 days of December 31, 2019. - (7) Includes shares which are exercisable within 60 days of December 31, 2019. - (8) Includes shares which are exercisable within 60 days of December 31, 2019.